How To Grow Potatoes In A Container

 Harvest

-Wait until the potato plants have flowered and the foliage begins to yellow and die back.
-This typically occurs 70-90 days after planting, depending on the variety.
+Wait until the potato plants have flowered and the foliage begins to yellow and die back, typically around 70-90 days after planting, you can harvest your potatoes.

 Read more

-Gather a garden fork or shovel and a container for collecting potatoes.
-Gently dig around the base of the plants, taking care not to damage the tubers.
-Lift the plants and shake off excess soil to reveal the potatoes.
+Carefully dig around the base of the plants, lift the plants and shake off any excess soil to reveal your fresh potatoes.

 Read more